-SAFETY NOTICE:

-If this stove is not properly installed, a house fire may result.
+SAFETY NOTICE: If this stove is not properly installed, a house fire may result.
 For your safety, follow the installation instructions.
-Contact local building or fire officials about restrictions and installationinspection requirements in your area.
+Contact local building or fire officials about restrictions and installation inspection requirements in you area.

 Please read this entire manual before you install and use your new room heater.
 Failure to follow instructions may result in property damage, bodily injury, or even death.